sali72/auth-service/README.md

 # 🔐 Auth Service

 A robust authentication microservice built with FastAPI, SQLModel, and PostgreSQL, featuring event-driven architecture for seamless integration with other services.
+Available on Docker Hub for quick and easy integration into your applications.

 ## 🚀 Features